julyndav/PowerBI/UK_National_Rail/README.md

 <br></br>
 ## About this project:

-### Project Rundown
+### Challenge Project Rundown
 #### Objective:
-Create an exploratory dashboard that helps analyze traveler behavior and operating performance.
+As a BI Developer for National Rail, a company that provides business services to passenger trains operatored in England, Scotland, and Wales, create an exploratory dashboard that will:
 <ul>
 <li>Identify the most popular train routes</li>
 <li>Determine peak travel times</li>